opensearch-project/documentation-website/_analyzers/token-filters/keyword-marker.md

 ```
 {% include copy-curl.html %}

 The response contains the generated tokens.
-Note that the word `favorite` was stemmed but the word `example` was not stemmed because it was marked as a keyword:
+Note that while the word `favorite` was stemmed, the word `example` was not stemmed because it was marked as a keyword:

 ```json
 {